1926 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 • 1926-S Wheat Penny (San Francisco)

 Philadelphia produced the highest mintage without mint marks, Denver struck with “D” marks, and San Francisco created the lowest mintage with “S” designations.
-Each variety offers different collecting opportunities and values based on their production numbers and current availability.
+Each variety offers dramatically different collecting opportunities and price points depending on their original production numbers and current survival in collectible condition.

 Also Read: Lincoln Wheat Penny Value (1909-1958)